Adventure Leaders

 Fall 2025

-Field School - Mondays/Wednesdays
+Field School - Mondays or Wednesdays

 Join our immersive field class to learn about wildlife, ecology, wilderness survival, primitive skills, social-emotional learning and more.
 Engage in exploratory ecology walks led by professional naturalists, and participate in hands-on science lessons, nature art and games, all designed to deepen their connection with the natural world.

-Monday - Glendora trails
+Location: Glendora trails

-September 8th-December 17th
+Dates: September 8th-December 15th

 No class on the weeks of Sept 22, October 6, November 24th